gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 If you allow full anisotropic deformations and use constraints you might have to scale more slowly or decrease your timestep to avoid errors from the constraint algorithms.

-It is important to note that although the Berendsen pressure control algorithm yields a simulation with the correct average pressure, it does not yield the exact NPT ensemble, and it is not yet clear exactly what errors this approximation may yield.
+It is important to note that although the
+Berendsen pressure control algorithm yields a simulation with the correct average pressure, it does not yield the exact NPT ensemble, and it is not yet clear exactly what errors this approximation may yield.
+We strongly advise against using it for new simulations.
+The only useful role it has had recently is to ensure fast relaxation without oscillations, e.g. at the start of a simulation for from equilibrium, but this is now provided by the stochastic cell rescaling, which should be used instead.
+For full anisotropic simulations you need to use the Parrinello-Rahman barostat (for now).
+This does have the same oscillation problems as many other correct-ensemble barostats, so if you cannot get your initial system stable you might need to use Berendsen briefly - but the warnings/errors you get are a reminder it should not be used for production runs.

 Stochastic cell rescaling
 ^^^^^^^^^^^^^^^^^^^^^^^^^